-From the moment I happened upon her instagram account 2 years ago, I’ve been a fan of Chubear.
-Her amazing makeup skills, prolific fun cosplay choices, and openly goofball personality have definitely helped propel her into her much deserved cosplay senpai status.
+From the moment I happened upon her instagram account 2 years ago, I’ve been a fan of ItsLiviaChu aka Olivia Chiu.
+Her amazing makeup skills, prolific fun cosplay choices, and openly goofball personality have definitely helped propel her into her much deserved “Cosplay Senpai” status at Anime Expo.

 How long have you been cosplaying?
 What got you into it?

-What do you feel you’ve gotten back from cosplaying?
-(Either emotionally, mentally, skillset, or community wise)
+What do you feel you’ve gotten back from cosplaying, whether it be emotionally, mentally, skill sets, or a community?

 It also helped me a lot with my shyness and forced me to work on being a little more social and confidant.
 This lead to making some great friends and experiencing some crazy adventures with them.

 To date, how many costumes have you done?
-(Finished or unfinished)
+How many are finished vs. unfinished?

 I do have to say that growing up, I only had time to casually make one or two costumes a year, but now I am making more per year than before!